AcalaNetwork/Acala/README.md

 # 11. Setup Local EVM+ Test Enviroment

 To set up a basic local network you need two things running locally, a node and the eth-rpc-adapter.
-Setup each service in their respective terminals and then you are free to use your favorite EVM tools locally! (ex: hardhat)
+Setup each service in their respective terminals and thedfdfn you are free to use your favorite EVM tools locally! (ex: hardhat)

 ## Setting up local node